kynrai/go-aws-sam/README.md

 WIP: This is udner heavy and active develoment as I learn about each AWS SAM resource

+Curently on hold until AWS resolve some critical issues like:

+Until a suitable solution for [multiple-env deploys](https://github.com/awslabs/serverless-application-model/issues/198) is implemented, the AWS SAW experiance is going to pale in comparrison to more broad frameworks like [apex/up](https://up.docs.apex.sh/)

 This is the complete golang repo example for AWS SAM trying to conver working code examples for as many of the features of SAM as possible.

 ## Prerequisites